Mixelate/mix.js/README.md

 }
 ```
-You probably noticed that we store interactions in a context.
-We do this because there's some cool features that allow you to persist data along with a component id.
-This allows you to do some cool things like invite components that never expire and persist across restarts.
-We do this via an on-disk nosql database.
+You probably noticed that interactions are stored in a context.
+That's because Apliko enabled you to persist data alongside a component id.
+This makes doing cool things like invite components that never expire and persist across restarts incredibly easy to make.<br/> <br/>This works by using an on-disk nosql database to store the real component id and data along with a uniquely generated string.
+That string replaces the components id when it's sent to the Discord API so that when a component interaction with that string is receieved, we can retrieve the real component id and attached data to pass along to the corresponding handler.
 ```typescript
     @ButtonCallback('my_button_id')
     public async handleMyButton(context: ButtonInteractionContext) {